Here Are The 10 Oldest Restaurants in NJ

 Established in the early 1700s

 The Sergeantsville Inn was a private home in a small village known at the time as Skunktown—later renamed “Sergeantsville” after the Revolutionary War.
-Over time, the Inn went through various renovations and had multiple uses.
+Over time, the inn underwent various renovations and had multiple uses.
 Throughout the 1800s, the wings of the inn were feed and grain stores, an ice cream parlor, and even a pelt trading store.
-The Sergeantsville Inn finally added their restaurant in the early 1900s, making it one of the oldest restaurants in NJ.
+The Sergeantsville Inn finally added its restaurant in the early 1900s, making it one of the oldest restaurants in NJ. do radicchio salad (famous for it), housemade sausage and steak frites

 Yankee Doodle Tap Room — Princeton, NJ